Nuclear fission: Fission chain reaction realized

 In December 1940, Franz Simon at Oxford wrote his Estimate of the size of an actual separation plant."
 Simon proposed gaseous diffusion as the best method for uranium isotope separation.

 On 28 March 1941, Emilio Segré and Glen Seaborg reported on the "strong indications that ^{239}Pu undergoes fission with slow neutrons."
 This meant chemical separation was an alternative to uranium isotope separation.
 Instead, a nuclear reactor fueled with ordinary uranium could produce a plutonium isotope as a nuclear explosive substitute for ^{235}U. In May, they demonstrated the cross section of plutonium was 1.7 times that of U235.
 When plutonium's cross section for fast fission was measured to be ten times that of U238, plutonium became a viable option for a bomb.

 In October 1941, MAUD released its final report to the U.S. Government.
 The report stated, "We have now reached the conclusion that it will be possible to make an effective uranium bomb...The material for the first bomb could be ready by the end of 1943..."

 In November 1941, John Dunning and Eugene T. Booth were able to demonstrate the enrichment of uranium through gaseous barrier diffusion.
 On 27 November, Bush delivered to third National Academy of Sciences report to Roosevelt.
 The report, amongst other things, called for parallel development of all isotope-separation systems.
 On 6 December, Bush and Conant reorganized the Uranium Committee's tasks, with Harold Urey developing gaseous diffusion, Lawrence developing electromagnetic separation, Eger V. Murphree developing centrifuges, and Arthur Compton responsible for theoretical studies and design.

 On 23 April 1942, Met Lab scientists discussed seven possible ways to extract plutonium from irradiated uranium, and decided to pursue investigation of all seven.
 On 17 June, the first batch of uranium nitrate hexahydrate (UNH) was undergoing neutron bombardment in the Washington University in St. Louis cyclotron.
 On 27 July, the irradiated UNH was ready for Glenn T. Seaborg's team.
 On 20 August, using ultramicrochemistry techniques, they successfully extracted plutonium.

+In May 1942, Gertrude Scharff Goldhaber at Brookhaven National Laboratory reports for the first the emission of multiple neutrons during spontaneous fission of uranium.
+Her research was kept a secret.